 When I realized how many other people wanted to experience food in the ways I do, I founded Root to help share what I learn and offer new ways to think about what and how we eat.

-I began Root with event and research consulting, classes, and a monthly membership.
+I began this business with event and research consulting, classes, and a monthly membership.
 Root has since grown to include robust and innovative online courses, private fermentation coaching, spectacular events, creative work with filmmakers and other creatives, and more.

-The goal in all of this work is to unlock the magic of the dishes we and our ancestors know and love.
+The goal of each recipe I write, and each fermentation class I teach is to unlock the magic of the dishes we and our ancestors know and love.
 I talk a lot about the magic of the everyday, and of thinking of our food and ourselves in context.
-Whether it’s the transformation of sauerkraut by the microbes our bodies evolved alongside, or cooking the 1600s predecessor to modern apple pie, the world of food is full of wonder and beautiful stories just waiting to be discovered.
+Whether it’s the transformation of sauerkraut by microbes that evolved alongside our bodies, or cooking the 1600s predecessor to modern apple pie, the world of food is full of wonder and beautiful stories just waiting to be discovered.

 These food stories of the past have an impact on what we eat today, but we are also continuing to tell those stories, writing and reshaping the narratives.
 By knowing where our stories started, perhaps we can more intentionally consider where they’re going.